 How much is the procedure?

-The cost varies depending on the number of areas done and the time it takes to do so.
-On average it starts at about $4000.*
+The cost* varies depending on the number of areas liposuctioned, the time it takes to do so, and if radio-frequency plasma skin-tightening (Renuvion) is also an option.

 *The pricing reflects a cash or cash equivalent discount.*